 Giving Compass' Take:

-· What can be done to address these maternal health disparities?
-How can policy help with these issues?
+- · What can be done to address these maternal health disparities?
+What role can you play?

 Serena Williams knew her body well enough to listen when it told her something was wrong.
 Winner of 23 Grand Slam singles titles, she’d been playing tennis since age 3—as a professional since 14.
 Along the way, she’d survived a life-threatening blood clot in her lungs, bounced back from knee injuries, and drowned out the voices of sports commentators and fans who criticized her body and spewed racist epithets.
 At 36, Williams was as powerful as ever.
 She could still devastate opponents with the power of a serve once clocked at 128.6 miles per hour.
 But in September 2017, on the day after delivering her baby, Olympia, by emergency C-section, Williams lost her breath and recognized the warning signs of a serious condition.